This week , Airedale Theatre Presents : Footloose

 Get Your Tickets Now On The Skokos Website Or Call The Box Office @ 479-632-2129 !

-3 days ago, Chuck King
+about 2 months ago, Chuck King

 The Poe Showe Oct.
 30-Nov.
 2 Live At The Rudy Ruins...From Award Winning Writer Chas.
 K. King (An Ozark What The Dickens?!
 Christmas, Step Into Miss Laura's, Bedlam At The Beard & Lady) Comes This Immersive Journey Into The Dark World Of America's Original Gothic Poet.
 Experience The Tell-Tale Heart, Mask Of The Red Death, Annabel Lee, The Raven, And More, Along With Themed Food And Drink Fit For A Night Of Fright.
 (Contains Depictions Of Horror And Gore, Not Recommended For Children Under 12.) $75.00 Per Person/Reservations Required.